 The structure is modular, so that in a new situation a part of the property can easily be removed or extended.
 The sustainability and circularity have also been implemented in the pavilion's operations, see the explanation on the website of Albron.

 The Green House is being developed by Strukton, Ballast Nedam and Facilicom together with the operator Albron.
-Cepezed is the architect and Pieters Bouwtechniek the constructor of this future-proof project.
+Cepezed is the architect and Pieters Bouwtechniek the structural engineer of this future-proof project.

 Return to the news overview